prudhvi2244/git-notes/setting username and email in Git.md

 > - git config --global user.name

 > Setting your Git username for a single repository
-> Change the current working directory to the local repository where you want to configure the name that is associated with your Git commits.
 > - git config user.name "Mona Lisa"
 > - git config user.name